API-First SEO: Preparing Your Data for Autonomous Agents

 LLMs are powerful, but they thrive on structure.
 Don’t invent proprietary data formats if standard ones exist.

 Your API output should map tightly to established vocabularies like Schema.org.
 When an agent requests product details, the JSON response should use recognized properties (e.g., offers, aggregateRating, sku, availability: InStock).
-This reduces the cognitive load on the agent, ensuring it correctly interprets your data without guesswork.
+That reduces cognitive load on the agent and lets it interpret your data without guesswork.

 If you are in a specialized niche, adopt industry-standard protocols (e.g., automotive standards, real estate RETS/RESO) within your API response structure.